yuhanz/hanz/README.md

 func(pos= pos_tensor, embedding= embedding_tensor)
 ```

 This example will return 4 models and 4 corresponding functions.
 To call the model, invoke the function with `func(pos= pos_tensor, embedding= embedding_tensor)`.
-The model is just the Pytorch model.
+The model is just a Pytorch model.
+So nothing stops you from calling the model directly with 1 vector as input.